 - A 2½-inch diameter, 1-inch tall cookie cutter

 - A metal spatula

 Notes: I used white potatoes because the traditional yellow potatoes were not available to me, but I found that they served as a blank canvas for the olive oil, aji amarillo, and lime in a good way.
 The aji amarillo was a touch spicy as well as sweet, but the amount used did not overpower the dish.
 It is always best to taste and adjust to your individual preference at each step.
-I could not purchase the aji amarillo locally so, I did so online.
 I used cilantro because I like to make pesto with the rest of it.

 Wash the potatoes, limes, avocados, and cilantro sprigs well.
 Place the potatoes in a pot and fill with water until covered.
 Set the stove to medium heat, bring to a boil in about 20 minutes, and boil for an additional 20 minutes.
 Turn off the heat and allow to cool.

 Meanwhile, lay the chicken on a cutting board and season with salt and pepper.
 Spray a pot with olive oil and set the stove to medium heat.
 Transfer the chicken to the pot and sear lightly on both sides.
 Transfer to a plate and set aside.
 Add the broth to the pot.
 When boiling, turn the heat down to simmer, add the chicken back, and cover with a lid.
 Wash and dry the cutting board.